SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of The Estee Lauder Companies Inc. of an Investigation and Potential Class Action Lawsuit – (NYSE: EL)

 NEW YORK, Oct.
-11, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of The Estee Lauder Companies Inc. :
+16, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of The Estee Lauder Companies Inc.:

 On May 3, 2023, Estee lowered its full year 2023 guidance for the third consecutive time this year erasing almost $900 million from 4Q sales.
 The Company blamed elevated inventory in China and continued weakness in travel retail due to post-pandemic flying regulations in Asia.
 Analysts commenting on Estee’s missed guidance raised questions as to the Company’s capabilities relating to forecasting, visibility, and supply-chain agility.
 Following this news, Estee’s stock price fell by $42.52 per share, or approximately 17% to close at $202.70 per share.